DataStaxDocs/healthcare/README.md

 The healthcare demo includes:

-* A CSV data file
+* CSV sample data file in a zip
 * Several individual CQL command files
 * A configuration file used with the `dsbulk` command
 * A script to run the demo